-In the interests of safety and the general amenity of the development.
+In the interests of safety and the general amenity of the development and to accord with SDLP Policies T1 and T2.

 14. Prior to the construction of any external walls, samples of the materials to be used in the construction of the external walls and roof of the dwellings, hereby permitted, shall be provided to the Local Planning Authority for approval.
 The development shall be undertaken in accordance with the approved details.